nodebeats/nodebeats/README.md

 ## Note

-With this new release version, we have introduced docker with nodebeats so that installation process is quick and easy and uniform across different platforms.
+With this new release version, we have introduced the latest version of all the dependencies like Angular 5 to name one so that the application will be up-to-date along with the technology.

-In the next release, We plan to introduce install setup wizard where you can input some necessary configuration settings.
-We also plan to deploy the Nodebeats docker image in [dockerhub](https://hub.docker.com/).
+In the next release, We plan to introduce server side rendering for improving the accessibility of the application.

 ## License